Writers-Instagram/intern-interview-task-kyma/regular/task/technical-writing-task-stekol.md

 It holds a list of subjects (users, groups etc.), and a reference to the role being granted.
 A ClusterRoleBinding grants permissions to all the namespaces of a cluster.

-To bind a ClusterRole to all the namespaces in your cluster, you create a ClusterRoleBinding.
+To bind a ClusterRole to all the namespaces in your cluster, you use a ClusterRoleBinding.

 ### To create a new ClusterRoleBinding